 Cinnamon Roasted Pumpkin Seeds – Easy and a great snack when you want crunch and don’t want to eat chips!

 Pumpkin Waffles – I make a double batch and freeze some for later.

-Another recipe I have making this fall is this Pumpkin Spice Latte.
+Another recipe I have made this fall is this Pumpkin Spice Latte.
 So simple and delicious!
-My new variation is to make it with unsweetened almond milk (frothed), decaf coffee and a sprinkling of ceylon cinnamon.
+My new variation is to make it with unsweetened almond milk (frothed), decaf coffee and a sprinkling of Ceylon cinnamon.
 By adding the cinnamon, I have found I do not need any sweetener, so I usually omit it.

 - 1/2 cup pumpkin puree

 - 1/3 cup coconut milk I use full fat canned coconut milk